Skip to content

 You're opening a business.
 Or you've had one for years, but without a website (or with one you're embarrassed about).
 You type "website for business" into Google and see offers ranging from $100 to $100,000.
 One says "Wix is enough," another says "you need custom development."

 The truth is simpler: you need a website that looks professional, loads fast, and generates inquiries from clients.
 Everything else can be added later.
+And once you have it — SEO basics will help you rank it.

 This guide walks you through the process step by step — without technical jargon, with specific numbers and decisions.